Optimistic Oasis: 1960 Studebaker Lark Wagon – Sold?

 Research classic car listings enough each day and over time you obtain a sense of what color was popular for a particular year, make, and model of car.
 A prime example is the pretty shade of Oasis Green used by Studebaker on its 1960 Lark model lineup.
-We’ve seen this shade on past examples ranging from this low mileage original still for sale to a restomod to this hot rod currently listed here on Craigslist in Peekskill, New York.
+We’ve seen this shade on past examples ranging from this low mileage original still for sale to a restomod to this hot rod originally listed in September 2020 on Craigslist in Peekskill, New York.
 Unfortunately, the seller’s optimistic asking price of $22,500 is $5,000 higher than the current Hagerty Insurance Online Valuation Tool estimate of $17,500 for a #1 “Concours” level example.
 Similarly, a check of the Collector Car Market Review’s Online Tool confirms the asking price is some $10,000 higher than that guide’s #1 “Excellent” appraisal.
 The only thing stopping us from giving the seller our latest “NEW!” (short for “No Effin Way!”)
 Award is the fact the NADA Guides Classic Car Online Valuation Tool oddly lists their “Low”, “Average”, and “High” retail value range for these cars at $15,600, $31,000, $50,100, respectively.
 Further not helping this seller’s cause if the aforementioned 1960, 11K original mile example we linked above remains unsold in Rhode Island despite the price lowered to $21,000.
-If you are serious about buying this Lark and feel you have the negotiation skills needed to convince the seller about settling at a lower price, you can start the conversation by emailing the seller your contact information.
-When you do, please remember to mention you saw his wagon featured here on GuysWithRides.com

 Studebaker produced the compact Lark from 1959 through 1966.
 Sales of the Lark were good for the 1959 and 1960 model year, thanks to the fact that Studebaker had obtained “dual” dealerships with dealers of the Big Three manufacturers that did not as yet have their own compacts to sell.
 Initial models included two- and four-door sedans, a two-door hardtop coupe and a two-door station wagon, with two levels of trim (Deluxe and Regal) offered on most.
 The lineup grew for 1960, when the company introduced a convertible (Studebaker’s first since 1952) and a four-door station wagon.
 Two-door wagons were fast falling from favor throughout the industry, despite a minor redesign which made the two-door Lark wagon’s tailgate and rear side windows more user-friendly, and indeed the four-door quickly proved the more popular of the two available wagons from Studebaker.